ClementNerma/Rave/docs/hybrid.md

 println!(tuples[INDEX_2]); // Prints: 'Hello'
 ```

 Note that, as for arrays, tuples are considered as a single type (even if it can combine several values of different types).
-Also, tuples have the `Tuple` type, even though we can't do anything with it.

 We can also check if a value is contained in a tuple using the `in` keyword: